 There is no doubt that a host of resources are needed in order to achieve these goals.
-We cannot move forward without cooperation, communication and most importantly the resources to underpin a comprehensive strategy to overcome these issues.
+We cannot move forward without cooperation, communication and most importantly the resources to underpin a national strategy to overcome these issues.

-ADCA is committed taking a leading role - contingent on the fact that the ACT Government provides support, infrastructure and funding needed to progress the recommendations from the discussion paper for implementation throughout Canberra.
+ADCA is committed taking a leading role - contingent on the fact that governments at all levels provide support, infrastructure and funding needed to progress recommendations agreed by the Inquiry for implementation across Australia.